UKHomeOffice/modern-slavery-data-service/README.md

 Setup your `.env` file in the root of this directory to override the following variables based on the values you have setup on your local database installation.

 ```
-DATASERVICEMODEL - The database used; by default this is set to 'postgres' the correlating model can be found in the modules folder '/modern-slavery-data-service/models/data-service-postgres.js'
+DATASERVICEMODEL - The database used; by default this is set to 'postgresql' the correlating model can be found in the modules folder '/modern-slavery-data-service/models/data-service-postgres.js'

 PGUSER - The user name that will be used to connect to your database